MLHale/nebraska-gencyber-modules/building_a_server/README.md

 git push
 ```

-This should checkout the code for the start of this lesson and create a new branch called `my-server-work`.
-It also updates the `nebraska-gencyber-dev-env` repository you forked to include the correct pointer to the new forked submodule.
+This should check out the code for the start of this lesson and create a new branch called `my-server-work`.
+It also updates the `nebraska-gencyber-dev-env` repository you forked to include the correct pointer to the newly forked submodule.
 You should also see your file tree in `Atom` update.
 Any new updates you make you can always run the commands `git add`, `git commit`, and `git push` to save your changes in the branch to your remote repo.

 For now, we have our code ready.
 Now use `docker` to build the `image` that our container will use: